andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

 However, removing a column tends to cause problems.
 Active Record caches database columns when it spins up a Rails application.
 When the column is removed from the database table it raises exceptions until your app reboots or redeploys.

-It's worth a multi-step strategy when removing columns in your database.
+It's also worth a multi-step strategy when removing columns in your database.

 ## Use...